UK health systems

 - local authorities that have public health responsibilities

-Public Health England was formed in 2013.
-Its mission is to protect and improve the nation's health and wellbeing, and reduce health inequalities.
+The Office for Health Improvement and Disparities' mission is to protect and improve the nation's health and wellbeing, and reduce health inequalities.

 The Health and Social Care Act 2012 gave some local authorities mandatory requirements for commissioning public health services such as sexual health, NHS health checks and the National Child Measurement Programme, and for providing public health advice through clinical commissioning groups.
 Each such local authority has a health and wellbeing board which sets the local strategic direction for public health and a strategy based on the needs of the local population.